-Author: Daniel Kuespert
+Author: Dan Kuespert

 Laboratory Safety Advocate for the Johns Hopkins University Homewood Campus.
 I am a Ph.D. chemical engineer and Certified Safety Professional with experience in industrial research, nonprofit management, and chemical safety consulting.
 My role is to promote a culture of safety at Homewood by working with faculty, staff, and students to bring safety expertise into the laboratory.